The Difference: Menma vs Shinachiku Bamboo Shoots

-When it comes to the topping for shoyu ramen or soy sauce based ramen, sliced roast pork “chashu (チャーシュー)”, small white fish cake with a pink or red spiral pattern “naruto (ナルト)”, and processed bamboo shoots “menma (メンマ)” are basics.
+When it comes to the topping for soy sauce-based Shoyu ramen, roast pork slices “Chashu (チャーシュー)”, small sliced white fish cake with a pink or red spiral pattern “Naruto (ナルト)”, and processed (seasoned) bamboo shoots “Menma (メンマ)” are basics.

-Among them, menma is also known as “shina-chiku (支那竹)”, and to get straight to the point, these words refer to the same thing made by lacto-fermenting a species of bamboo shoot called “ma-chiku (麻竹)”.
+Among them, Menma is also known as “Shina-Chiku (支那竹)”, and to get straight to the point, these words both refer to the same thing made by Lacto-fermenting a species of bamboo shoot called “Ma-Chiku (麻竹)”.

-Menma or shinachiku is originally a Chinese food and 99% of Japan’s domestic consumption of menma is what was imported from China and other countries.
+Menma or Shinachiku is originally a Chinese food and 99% of Japan’s domestic consumption of Menma comes from what was imported from China and other countries.

-Actually, in the name, “Shina (支那)” is the historically used Japanese term for China which is sometimes considered an offensive word.
+In Japan, the seasoned bamboo shoot strips mainly used in Shoyu ramen were originally called “Shina-Chiku (支那竹: literally Chinese Bamboo)”, but in its name, “Shina (支那)” is a historically used Japanese term for China, which is sometimes considered an offensive word.

-In fact, in 1946, Japan received a formal objection to the use of the term Shina from the Taiwanese government, and the word menma was newly created as a replacement for shinachiku.
+In fact, in 1946, Japan received a formal objection to the use of the term Shina from the Taiwanese government, for which reason the word Menma was newly created as a replacement for Shinachiku.

-Now the term shinachiku isn’t often used by us Japanese, and in the mass media relevance, the use of the word menma is standardized.
+Today, the term Shinachiku isn’t often used in Japan, and in the mass media relevance, the use of the word Menma has been standardized.

 (Reference Page: Wikipedia メンマ )